FOR THE YEAR 2019-20

-EXISTING BENEFITS AND WELFARE MEASURES FOR THE WOMEN EMPLOYEES:
+17. EXISTING BENEFITS AND WELFARE MEASURES FOR THE WOMEN EMPLOYEES:

-i) The women employees in the Corporation are entitled to 180 days of Maternity Leave.
+i) The women employees of the Corporation with less than two surviving children areentitled for 26 weeks of Maternity Leave.

 iii) One day special casual leave is allowed to the regular women employees of theCorporation who had ICUD insertions.

-vi) As a welfare measure a Rest Room is provided exclusively for the womenemployees.
+vi) As a welfare measure a Rest Room/ Recreation is provided exclusively for the womenemployees.

-viii) The women employees of DCI are sponsored to various in-house and also externaltraining programmes.
-47women employees had undergone training during the year 2015-16.
+vii) The women employees of DCI are sponsored to various in-house and also externaltraining programmes.

 B. SHORE ESTABLISHMENT:

-The industrial relations in the Corporation continued to be cordial throughout the yearunder report.
+The industrial relations in the Corporation continued to be cordial throughout the year2019-20. .30

 The Corporation is making sincere and concerted efforts for the overall development ofHuman Resources.